asidiki/NGINX-INGRESS/README.md

 ### Configure Jenkins:

-- Terraform if successfully deployed, should have outputted the Jenkins server IP.
-Copy it and paste it in your browser in this format `http://<ipaddress>:8080`.
+- Access the Jenkins Web UI by going to the IP address in your browser at port 8080. `http://<ipaddress>:8080`.
   Jenkins web UI is exposed at port 8080. you should see the following screen:
   ![jenkins](./images/jenkinsstartup.jpg)
 - In your ssh session run cat the file with password by running `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
-- Copy and paste the Admin passwork in the Jenkins setup screen.
+- Copy and paste the Admin password in the Jenkins setup screen.
 This should log you in.
 - Click on "Install suggested plugins."
 - Setup your Admin account on the next screen.
 - Complete the setup until you see the following screen: